GChuf/RCWM/README.md

 # Right Click Windows Magic

-Right Click Windows Magic is a set of right-click menu tools for admins, power users and other magic beings.
-If you consider yerself a wizard and would like to save yourself some time and headaches, this is the right set of tools for you.
+Right Click Windows Magic is a set of right-click (context) menu tools for admins, power users and other magic beings.
+If you consider yerself a wizard and would like to save yourself some time and headaches, this is the right set of context menu tools for you.

 This little magic pack includes:
 - robocopy for copying and moving directories (much faster than regular copy)